learn-co-students/debugging-with-pry-v-000/README.md

 2. Install Pry on your computer by navigating to your home directory (`cd ~` in your terminal) and execute `gem install pry`.

-3. Head back to the lab and look at the code in `lib/pry_is_awesome.rb`
+3. Now that pry is installed, navigate back to the lab `debugging-with-pry` and look at the code in `lib/pry_is_awesome.rb`

 You should see the following code: